grid-line

 Google's "Searches Related To" section

-Google's "Searches Related To" section (sometimes called "People also search for") sits at the bottom of the search results page.
+Google's "Searches Related To" section (sometimes called "People also search for" or "People also ask") sits at the bottom of the search results page.
 It's a goldmine of free keyword ideas.

 This section lists terms that are directly related to the user's original search.
 It gives you a peek into how other searchers are searching.